 22nd Feb to 1st March £150.00

-16th March onwards- name changes close.
-Once accommodation and transport allocations have gone live and e-tickets issued name changes will not be available to any passenger.
+1st March onwards- name changes close and as of this point accommodation and transport allocations will be final and name changes will not be available to any passenger.

 5.3 Where you are unable to travel you can transfer your booking to another person, subject to the following:

 i) You must notify us in writing by email or via the booking system at least 56 days before departure ii) Your request must be accompanied by all original travel documents which you have received and the full name and address of the transferee.